Cognitive Debt: The Hidden Cost Nobody Talks About When Building with AI

 Sprint six: Something needs to change in the original module.
 Nobody can explain why certain design decisions were made.
 The shared understanding of the system has fragmented.

-If it happens to experts, it's happening to your team.
+If it happens to one of the most thoughtful practitioners in the field, it's happening to your team.

 This Isn't Just a Developer Problem